Stopping hemolysis at the point of expression; blocking the effector rather than the source

 What Complement-Directed Therapy Does — and Does Not — Change

-Complement-directed therapy is highly effective, but its scope is specific.
+Complement-directed therapy can be highly effective for complement-mediated hemolysis and anemia, but its scope is specific.

 - rapidly controls active hemolysis